ArtemkaKun/unity-playground/README.md

 * Slider in the Editor
 * Changing the RawChance value in the Editor
 * From code (ATTENTION!
 In code you can change object's chance range only with the function SetUnitRange(Vector2 newRange)).

+The component was created with build-in Unity's functions, so you can plug-and-play it to any project without dependencies.